Table of Contents

 The pneumatic bicycle tire was one of the technologies that made the safety bicycle successful.
 It evolved by innovations in wheels, wheel rims, tires and inner tubes into the clincher used on most bikes, including the utility bikes common in 20th century.
 The tire casing is a laminate of fabric and rubber.
-Thee tread is hardened rubber laminated onto the casing.
+The tread is hardened rubber laminated onto the casing.

-Sheldon Brown’s tires page discusses the different kinds of tires including the tubular tire used in racing .
+The Bicycle Technical Information (“BTI” ie Sheldon Brown) tires page discusses the kinds of tires, including the tubular tire used in racing.
 The dominant technology uses clincher tires and inner tubes.
-The page on flat tires summarizes.
+The BTI page on flat tires summarizes.
 This illustration (from a Wikipedia page) shows a tire, tire bead, inner tube, bead channel and hook, in a cross-section view.
 The diagrams and pictures at Bike Gremlin, Bike Touring News and Cycling Tips (below) also illustrate.

-- rim strip, in a central well or valley (as in a tubeless ready wheel);
+- rim tape, in a central well or valley (in a tubeless ready wheel);

 - rim braking surface (on a wheel for a bike with rim brakes);

-- bead core, engaged by the bead hook in the bead channel;
+- bead, laminated to tire casing, engaged by the bead hook in the bead channel;

 - inner tube;

 Tubeless bicycle tires were developed for mountain bikes and gradually acccepted for use on other bikes.
 Tubeless tires are supposed to recover from minor punctures during a ride and repaired later.
-Many riders carry an inner tube to carry out a repair of a tubeless tire in the field.
-Tubeless tires are used at lower pressure than the same tire with an inner tube, which is a desireable condition in many kinds of riding.
+Tubeless tires are used at lower pressure than the same tire with an inner tube, which is desireable in many kinds of riding.
 Tubeless ready rims and wheels have become, arguably, the standard equipment for new bikes in many price and quality classes.
-A tubeless ready tire is a tubeless tire installed with an inner tube, and without the sealants and the tubeless valve.
+A tubeless ready tire is a tubeless tire without the sealants and the tubeless valve.
+It is basically a clincher, and requires an inner tube.
+Some tubeless ready wheels have rim tape, but not all of them.
+The rim tape may extend over the shelves of the bead channel.
+Many riders carry an inner tube to repair a tubeless tire in the field.

 The tire and the rim